campusarena/campusarena.github.io/index.md

 ### Match Page

-Displays match details including participants, scores, and scheduled time.
+Displays the match details like players, scores, and the scheduled time.
-After the match concludes, results can be submitted and verified by the opponent or organizer.
+After the match ends, a player can submit the results.
+Once submitted, the match is locked, and no more edits can be made.
+The player must wait for the opponent or an admin to verify and approve the results.

 <img src="img/Screenshot_2-12-2025_184458_campusarena.vercel.app.jpeg" width="450" alt="Match Page">